apache/arrow/js/DEVELOP.md

 You can change the target you want to test by changing the imports in `perf/index.ts`.
 Note that you need to compile the bundles with `yarn build` before you can import them.

-# Testing Webpack Bundling
+# Testing Bundling

-To bundle with webpack, run `yarn test:bundle` or `yarn gulp bundle`.
+The bunldes use `apache-arrow` so make sure to build it with `yarn build -t apache-arrow`.To bundle with a variety of bundlers, run `yarn test:bundle` or `yarn gulp bundle`.
+You can compare file sizes with `ls -lah test/bundle/**/`.

 Run `yarn gulp bundle:webpack:analyze` to open [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).

 # Updating the Arrow format flatbuffers generated code